hexie1995/Sequential-Link-Prediction/Readme.md

 <h2 align="center">Acknowledgements </h2>

-Special thanks to Junyi Chen, Jonathan T. Lindbloom, Lizuo Liu, Ryan Maguire for their help during the progress of this project.
+We thank Marya Bazzi, Lucas Jeub, Roxana Pamfil, and Mason A. Porter for helpful discussions and conversation; and Khalique Newaz and Tijana Milenkovic for providing the bionet datasets.
+We are grateful for the use of the high performance computing clusters at the University of North Carolina at Chapel Hill (longleaf) and Dartmouth College (discovery7).
+A special thanks to Junyi Cheng for helping with the graphical design of Figure 1.
+Special thanks to Jonathan T. Lindbloom, Lizuo Liu, and Ryan Maguire for their help during the progress of this project.
+This work is supported in part by the Army Research Office under MURI award W911NF-18-1-0244 (X.H. and P.J.M.), the National Science Foundation under Grant No.~2030859 to the Computing Research Association for the CIFellows Project (A.G.), and the National Research Foundation of Korea (NRF) grant funded by the Korea government(MSIT) (No.~RS-2022-00165916) (E.L.).
+The content is solely the responsibility of the authors and does not necessarily represent the official views of any agency supporting this research.

 </div>